wpswings/mwb-bookings-for-woocommerce/README.txt

 *  With WooCommerce Calendar Booking you can Easily define additional booking costs and services from the backend.
 * Unit, base(days/hours), and additional cost-based WooCommerce bookable products can be defined.
 * With Online Appointment Booking you can Easily define the maximum number of bookings per day with the HMS unit.
-* Provide an easy upcoming booking list as well as set daily start/end time using the Booking Calendar.
+* Provide an easy upcoming booking list as well as set daily start/end times using the Booking Calendar.
 *  Can define WooCommerce bookings availability Start and End time for the day with ease with a free online booking system.

 == BOOKINGS PLUGIN MEETS YOUR REQUIREMENT, SO ==